 Marjorie Heinrich opened Heinrich Law in August 2015.
-Prior to opening her own law firm, Ms. Heinrich was the managing trial attorney at a large Bay Area plaintiff’s personal injury, employment and elder abuse law firm from January 2008 through July 2015.
-Ms. Heinrich, her law partner Ethan Wimert and their senior paralegal Andrea Searby have worked together for many years, during which time they have successfully resolved hundreds of personal injury, elder abuse, employment, and medical malpractice matters.
+Prior to opening her own law firm, Ms. Heinrich spent eight years as the managing trial attorney for a large Bay Area plaintiff’s side personal injury, employment and elder abuse law firm.
+Ms. Heinrich, her partner Ethan Wimert and their senior paralegal Andrea Searby have worked together for years, during which time they have successfully recovered multiple millions of dollars on behalf of clients involved in personal injury, employment and elder abuse related claims.

-Ms. Heinrich’s vast experience as both a corporate defense attorney and plaintiff’s personal injury, employment and elder abuse lawyer gives her invaluable insight into the defense perspective in civil litigation.
-This is why Ms. Heinrich, unlike most other personal injury attorneys, has a reputation for being adept at successfully resolving her clients’ cases before ever having to file a lawsuit.
+Ms. Heinrich’s vast experience as both a corporate defense attorney and plaintiff’s side personal injury and employment lawyer gives her invaluable insight into the defense perspective in civil litigation.
+This is why Ms. Heinrich has a reputation for being adept at successfully resolving her clients’ cases before ever having to file a lawsuit.
 When litigation is necessary, Ms. Heinrich’s practice philosophy tracks a “less is more” approach.
 In short, less litigation, when possible, is better for the client in that it diminishes their stress, reduces their time commitment to the case, and places more money in their pocket.
-Marjorie's civil practice focuses on wrongful death actions, catastrophic motor vehicle, motorcycle, and trucking accidents, severe dog bite and dog related incidents, elder abuse, brain injuries, sporting accidents, uninsured and underinsured motorist claims, employment discrimination and many other complex actions.
+Marjorie's civil practice focuses on wrongful death actions, catastrophic motor vehicle, motorcycle, and trucking accidents, severe dog bite and dog related incidents, traumatic brain injuries, sporting accidents, uninsured and underinsured motorist claims, claims against public entities, employment discrimination and harassment and many other complex actions.

 Marjorie regularly teaches trial and negotiation skills on a local and national level and has served on numerous panels for Bay Area bar associations.
-Marjorie is currently the President of the Alameda-Contra Costa Trial Lawyers Association.
+Marjorie was the 2017 President of the Alameda-Contra Costa Trial Lawyers’ Association.
 Ms. Heinrich is also a graduate of the prestigious National Institute for Trial Advocacy.
-When not advocating for the rights of the injured, Marjorie mediates and arbitrates claims and lawsuits handled by attorneys outside her law firm.
+When not advocating for the rights of her own clients, Marjorie mediates and arbitrates claims and lawsuits handled by attorneys outside her law firm.

 Ms. Heinrich earned a Bachelor of Science degree in 1983 from the University of California at Berkeley where she swam and played water polo for the Golden Bears.
 She then earned her JD degree in 1986 from Golden Gate University School of Law.
 Marjorie has been licensed to practice law in California since December 1986.